b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:**<br>
 ...

+### OLIVELLE, P. ###

+* Olivelle, Patrick (ed.)
+(2019).
+'Grihasta: The Householder in Ancient Indian Religious Culture'.
+New York, N.Y., U.S.A.: Oxford University Press.
+ISBN 9780190696177 (ebook).

+**Purport:**<br>
+A most useful volume; unfortunately, Olivelle in the 'Introdicti(n' and none of the scheduled articles by the various authors address the Grihasta and the Agamic (Tantric) Traditions, whether understood as pre-, extra-, post- or arrising out of the Vedic Traditions in the strict and technical denotation.

 ### ONDRAČKA, L. ###

 * Ondračka, Lubomir (2024).
 'Chapter 10: Transforming the Body by Mastering the Elements, Some Tantric Sources' (pp. 225-248) in Payne, Richard K. & Hayes, Glen A. (eds.)
 (2024). *Oxford Handbook of Tantric Studies*.
 New York, N.Y., U.S.A.: Oxford University Press.
 ISBN 9780197549902 (epub).
 DOI: https://doi.org/10.1093/oxfordhb/9780197549889.013.9.
 Source: https://www.academia.edu/128554767/Transforming_the_Body_by_Mastering_the_Elements_Some_Tantric_Sources (accessed: Thursday, July 10, 2025)